 I engage parents throughout the process of therapy.
 At the beginning we'll sit down and talk about the therapy process and how you'll be engaged.
 I like to make sure you understand what I'm doing and why.
-For parents of young children, and some pre-teens, I check-in with parents following every session.
+I offer regular consultations with parents to talk about progress in therapy and at home, as well as to offer parenting support.
 As teens—and some pre-teens—need a greater sense of autonomy for therapy to be successful, I still check-in with parents, but generally these check-ins are further spread out.
 I’m happy to discuss both your needs as a parent and your child’s needs during our check-ins.

 My teen is afraid you’re going to tell me everything that you talk about in your sessions.
 Will you?

 I do not share with parents what was discussed in session.
 I do share signs of progress I may be seeing or general themes that we’re working on.
 During my intake process, I have a transparent conversation with parents and teens about privacy and confidentiality.

 Absolutely--I love working with young adults!
 I invite young adults to contact me for a meet-and-greet and we can see if we are a good fit.
 If you like what you’ve seen on my website, chances are we’d work well together.

 How do you work with very young children who can't communicate their struggles?
 Or with older kids or teens who won't talk or don’t want to come to therapy?